awsdocs/aws-php-developers-guide/doc_source/guide_credentials.md

 # Credentials for the AWS SDK for PHP Version 3<a name="guide_credentials"></a>

+For reference information on available credentials mechanisms for the AWS SDKs, see [Credentials and access](https://docs.aws.amazon.com/sdkref/latest/guide/access.html) in the *AWS SDKs and Tools Reference Guide*\.

 To make requests to Amazon Web Services, supply [AWS access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html), also known as credentials, to the AWS SDK for PHP\.

 You can do this in the following ways: